 He is an invited lecturer at the International Centre for Theoretical Physics in Italy and a research fellow at the Kigali Collaborative Research Centre.
 He is an advisor for two World Bank-funded African Centers of Excellence, one in the Internet of Things (IoT) and the other in data science.
 He has completed research at the University of Colorado’s Pervasive Communications Laboratory and Digital Energy Lab, the U.S. Federal Emergency Management Agency’s Emergency Management Institute, and Idaho National Laboratory.

-He received his MS and Ph.D. in Telecommunications and Network Engineering from the University of Colorado in the USA.
+He received his MS and Ph.D. in computer systems networking and telecommunications from the Technology, Cybersecurity, and Policy (TCP) Program in the Department of Computer Science at the University of Colorado in the USA.
 Outside of work, he enjoys building projects and companies and is often found immersed in a book at a café.

 Ph.D., Telecommunications, University of Colorado Boulder